pauloddr/articles/fighting-game-in-javascript.md

 Deal with different browsers and different computer setups.
 The bare-minimum setup is a modern browser able to run WebGL.
 I am thinking IE9 and above.

-Multiplayer is a huge challenge in itself.
+Multiplayer is a huge challenge all in itself.

 ## Monetization